What constitutes the "Grand Oral"?

 The absence of any reference to the great political thinkers or theorists in economics and sociology, whatever the subject, is unacceptable after 5 years in higher education.
 Again, the “Grand Oral” is not a specialisation exam.
 On subjects involving “soft power” or “smart power”, Joseph Nye’s work on these notions must evidently be mentioned, but Machiavelli’s intuitions can also be considered: doesn’t the Prince have to demonstrate not only the lion’s strength (“hard power”) but also the fox’s cunning (“smart power”)?

 Download: Executive summary model (PDF, 217 Ko)

-The oral presentation must not be a simple repetition of the executive summary.
+The oral presentation must not be a simple repetition of the summary.
 It should include the following elements:

 - an outline and development of the chosen subject

 - a clear and logically-structured argument

 - a solution to the issue through a combination of academic knowledge and off-campus work experience or research